-In the event that Mr. Simon's employment terminates due to death he will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) two years' annual salary, two years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years and two years' long time incentive compensation paid to Mr. Simon over the immediately preceding fiscal year; (iii) his accrued annual bonus through the date of termination; (iv) all options and other stock awards previously granted, but unvested, shall become fully vested; and (v) continued participation of his dependents in all of the Company's medical, dental and vision plans until the second anniversary of his termination.
+In the event that Mr. Simon's employment terminates due to death he will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) two years' annual salary and two years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years; (iii) his accrued annual bonus through the date of termination; (iv) all options and other stock awards previously granted, but unvested, shall become fully vested; and (v) continued participation of his dependents in all of the Company's medical, dental and vision plans until the second anniversary of his termination.
 If Mr. Simon's employment had terminated due to his death as of June 30, 2014, he would have been entitled to severance having a value of approximately \$51,028,000.